 Home of Neighbour Day

-Relationships Australia, committed to the promotion of good relationships and excellent mental health, sees Neighbour Day as an ongoing opportunity to remind people about the importance of community connection in their lives as well as an individual responsibility on each person to create a well-connected neighbourhood.
-Small kindnesses from many.
+Relationships Australia sees Neighbour Day as an ongoing opportunity to remind people about the importance of community connection in their lives as well as their individual responsibility to create a well-connected neighbourhood.

-This website contains resources and guidance to start connecting in your neighbourhood.
-If you have other good ideas, or would like to feed into our understanding of community connection, please provide us with that feedback, and your story.
-It is the stories about real human connection at the local neighbourhood level that inspire all of us to rise above our reserve and knock on the door of the person down the road whose burden may be lightened, or even life transformed by that small kindness.
+This website contains resources and guidance to start connecting to your neighbourhood.
+If you have other good ideas or would like to feed into our understanding of community connection, please provide us with that feedback and your story.
+It is the stories about real human connection at the local neighbourhood level that inspire all of us to rise above our reserve and knock on the door of the person down the road whose burden may be lightened or even life transformed by that small kindness.